reeen-git/reeen-git/README.md

 I've been learning Swift and IOS Devlopment for 2years.

-I wanna be つよつよ(pro) IOS Developer.
+I wanna be つよつよ IOS Developer.

 ---------------------
  <b>My GitHub Stats</b>